Australian regional rivalries: New South Wales–Queensland rivalry

 The rivalry between the states of New South Wales and Queensland has gone on since the Separation of Queensland in 1859.

 This rivalry has been played out through sport over the years.
 There was a strong push for representative football matches between the two colonies which led to the first matches in 20 August 1884 (in Australian rules football) resulting in a draw however New South Wales quickly became dominant.
 Such was the power of the rivalry that when the newly formed Northern Rugby Union scheduled annual matches in 1886 which Queensland won resoundingly that the entire colony switched to Rugby union from the following year.
 Likewise when the Queensland Rugby League formed, the 1908 Interstate rugby league series becoming an annual contest and quickly resulted in rugby league becoming dominant football code in the state.
 In Queensland, there has been a general ill-feeling over the number of sports people leaving their home state for New South Wales, particularly rugby league footballers who left to play for the richer Sydney clubs.
 These players would then play against Queensland in interstate matches.
 In 1980, as a solution to this problem, the State of Origin series was created to allow Queensland players to play for their original state, and an immediate stop was put to New South Wales' dominance at the time.
 This sporting contest played three times a year now exemplifies this rivalry, dominating the media and public attention in both states during the series.

-Moreover, this rivalry has a political component, with Queensland traditionally tending to state-centered conservatism and populist left politics, while New South Wales traditionally tending to classical-liberal conservatism, modern (small-l) liberal centrism, and social democratic left politics.